smahanam/FileSharing/README.md

 An example of a **SLURM's srun-free** shell script can be found here:
 *https://github.com/smahanam/FileSharing/blob/main/E2ESDIR/scratch/202502/s2splots/s2splots_01_run.sh*

-**v) How does ghis2s differ from other GHI subsystems (GHI-NRT, GHI-MR)?**
+**e) How does ghis2s differ from other GHI subsystems (GHI-NRT, GHI-MR)?**

 Although the GHI-S2S workflow includes over 150 tasks and is more complex than other subsystems, **the master script of the ghis2s software tool, [*s2s_run.py*](https://github.com/smahanam/LISF-1/blob/support/lisf_557ww_7.7_s2srf/lis/utils/usaf/S2S/ghis2s/s2s_app/s2s_run.py)**, simplifies execution by consolidating all tasks into a single command driven by a unified configuration file.
-It automates the execution of all tasks based on their dependencies, effectively eliminating the need for manual intervention.
+The script automates the execution of all tasks based on their dependencies, effectively eliminating the need for manual intervention.